read-0nly/Rust-coop-survival/README.md

 - there's a tunnel. and a custom town thing.
 - the backpack is sacred. can't be looted, persists between respawns and wipes. cabin is temporary, backpack is forever.
 - some places have doors you can stick door controllers to to shut - since housing isn't always an option consider this a "safe" option, though it needs power to keep the door shut and your power source is vulnerable.
+- You lose all blueprints you've learned when you die - think of it as trauma caused by dying, or think of it as a roguelike mechanic
 - i dunno man play it.

 ## Roadmap: